bestfriendai/fal-nanobanana-studio/README.md

 ## API Configuration

-**Important:** The application uses fal.ai's nanobanana API.
-The endpoint URL in `backend/server.js` is set to `https://fal.run/fal-ai/nanobanana`.
+**Important:** The application uses fal.ai's nanobanana API - [https://fal.ai/models/fal-ai/nano-banana/edit/api](https://fal.ai/models/fal-ai/nano-banana/edit/api).
 If fal.ai uses a different endpoint format, you may need to update the URL in the server code.

 To verify the correct endpoint:
 1. Check the [fal.ai documentation](https://fal.ai/models)